 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
-FA Metlifecare Pinesong (Pinesong) has a Māori health plan which guides care delivery for Māori using Te Whare Tapa Whā model, and by ensuring mana motuhake (self-determination) is respected.
+FA Metlifecare Highlands Hospital (Highlands) has a Māori health plan which guides care delivery for Māori using Te Whare Tapa Whā model, and by ensuring mana motuhake (self-determination) is respected.
 The plan has been developed with input from cultural advisers and can be used for residents who identify as Māori.
-There were no residents who identified as Māori in the facility during the audit.
+There were no residents or staff who identified as Māori in the facility during the audit.
 Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
 Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve tino rangatiratanga.
-As service providers: We provide comprehensive and FA A Pacific people's health plan, and policy and procedure around culturally safe care and diversity and inclusion has been developed with input from cultural advisers that documents care requirements for Pacific peoples to ensure culturally appropriate services.
+As service providers: We provide comprehensive and FA A Pacific people's health plan, and policy and procedure around culturally safe care, diversity and inclusion has been developed with input from cultural advisers that documents care requirements for Pacific peoples to ensure culturally appropriate services.
 The Fonofale model of care is utilised for Pasifika residents.
 There were no residents who identified as Pasifika in the facility during the audit.
+The service has several staff who identify as Pasifika working in the service.